 Formed in 1946, the South Carolina Air National Guard consists today of more than 1,500 Airmen who work and drill at McEntire Joint National Guard Base.
-The 2,400-acre base is located about 12 miles east of Columbia.
+The 2,400 acre base is located about 12 miles east of Columbia.

 The base was named for the late Brigadier General Barnie B. McEntire, Jr., the first commander of the SCANG and its first general officer.
-McEntire died in 1961 when he rode his malfunctioning F-104 into the Susquehannah River to avoid crashing in densely-populated Harrisburg, PA.
+McEntire died in 1961 when he rode his malfunctioning F-104 into the Susquehanna River to avoid crashing in densely-populated Harrisburg, Pennsylvania.
 The base previously was known as Congaree Air Base and was used in World War II as a U.S. Marine Corps training base.

 The SCANG's state mission is to respond to the call of the governor in the event of natural disaster or domestic disturbance.

 Over the past six decades, the SCANG has been called to active military service for numerous historic contingencies.
 In 1950, SCANG Airmen were called to serve during the Korean War at various installations in the United States and abroad.
 In late 1961, the SCANG was called to active duty during the Berlin Crisis, and the 169th Tactical Fighter Group was stationed at Moron, Spain.
-In late 1990, units of the SCANG were activated and deployed to Saudi Arabia for Operation Desert Shield/Storm, flying 2,000 combat missions and dropping 4 million pounds of munitions, while maintaining the highest aircraft mission capable rate in the theater.
+In late 1990, units of the SCANG were activated and deployed to Saudi Arabia for Operation Desert Shield/Storm, flying 2,000 combat missions and dropping four million pounds of munitions, while maintaining the highest aircraft mission capable rate in the theater.

-Since then, the many components of the SCANG have continued to support the Global War on Terrorism and have lent their muscle to Total Force operations and Air Expeditionary Force deployments all over the world.
+Since then, the many components of the SCANG have continued to support the Global War on Terrorism and have lent their muscle to Total Force operations and Air Expeditionary Force (AEF) deployments all over the world.
 Airmen from the 169th Civil Engineer Squadron deployed to Southwest Asia, Airmen from the 169th Security Forces and 169th Force Support Squadron to Kyrgyzstan and the list goes on.

 Meanwhile, the Swamp Fox team has maintained a rigorous pace of operations on the home front.
 In addition to highly rated performances in recent Phase I and Phase II Operational Readiness Inspections and achieving record outstanding scores on Standardization and Evaluation and Logistics Compliance Assessment Program inspections, McEntire also hosted the state's first-ever Air Ground Expo for the community.
-Plus, the 169th represented the U.S. and the Air Force's Central Command in 2009's Falcon Air Meet, where it was declared the overall winner of the three-nation F-16 competition.
-This was the first time an Air Guard unit was selected to participate in the event.
+Plus, the 169th FW represented the U.S. and the Air Force's Central Command in the 2009 Falcon Air Meet, where it was declared the overall winner of the three-nation F-16 competition.
+This was the first time an Air National Guard unit was selected to participate in the event.

-In 2010, thanks to the wing's groundbreaking Active Associate program, the 169th became the first Air Guard unit to support an AEF mission for a full 120 days.
-While simultaneously deploying Airmen for Operation Enduring Freedom, the wing deployed more than 300 Airmen in support of Operation Iraqi Freedom, during which the 169th flew more than 800 combat air patrol missions over Iraq.
-The unprecedented deployment also allowed the Swamp Fox team to escort the last Army combat forces out of Iraq on the last day of Iraqi Freedom (fitting, as the 169th had been there for day one of the operation in 2003).
+In 2010, thanks to the wing's groundbreaking Active Associate program, the 169th FW became the first Air National Guard unit to support an AEF mission for a full 120 days.
+While simultaneously deploying Airmen for Operation Enduring Freedom, the wing deployed more than 300 Airmen in support of Operation Iraqi Freedom, during which the 169th FW flew more than 800 combat air patrol missions over Iraq.
+The unprecedented deployment also allowed the Swamp Fox team to escort the last Army combat forces out of Iraq on the last day of Iraqi Freedom (fitting, as the 169th FW had been there for day one of the operation in 2003).